sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 ready to share the data.

 Anonymised test data for validation and test migrations can be shared via email.
-However, for production data with real user information, we will create a secure upload link that is valid for an agreed amount of time.
+However, for live data with real user information, we will create a secure upload link that is valid for an agreed amount of time.

 ## A full example of Intermediary format